baidu/san-website/source/_posts/en/practice/position-absolute-dom.md

 - scene A: The parent (grandfather) component is large enough or does not exist `overflow: hidden;`
 - scene B: The parent (grandfather) component is not large enough and exists `overflow: hidden;`

-In both cases, we need to do some processing on the DOM of the absolutely positioned component.
+In both cases, we need to do some processing on the DOM of a absolutely positioned component.

 How can we deal with these two scenarios separately?